erenterzioglu/Macro-Keyboard/Makro_Keyboard Microcontroller/README.md

 ## Functions that used in microcontroller and general information about that

 * clearEEPROM(): Clears EEPROM from old values
-* writeEEPRom(): Writing new values that comes from PC.
+* writeEEPRom(): Writing new values that comes from PC
-* readEEPROM(): When device starts, takes bindings that lastly remain in keyboard.
+* readEEPROM(): When device starts, takes bindings that lastly remain in keyboard
-* buttonPressed(): When a button press, handles bindings.
+* buttonPressed(): When a button press, handles bindings
-* pressButton(): When button is modifier or not it handles.
+* pressButton(): When button is modifier or not handling